ryanfisher/fossa/README.md

 - `tag` a value to track a particular crawler
 - `internal` defaults to false
 - `process` a function that processes the html body of each response
+- `precrawl` a function that is called prior to each request

 ## Installation